ywang63/UdacityDS/README.md

 Markdown cells were used to explain my thought process and structure of the project.

 ## Results <a name="results"></a>
 The insight summary is at the bottom of the Jupyter Notebook file listed by bullet points.
+A Medium blog posted at: https://yidanwang123.medium.com/2020-stackoverflow-survey-insight-analysis-94c5611524aa

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>